nouhelion/clinicPET/README.md

 # clinicPET
 # Spring PetClinic Application

-## Understanding the Spring Petclinic application with a few diagrams
-<a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

 ## Running petclinic locally
 Petclinic is a https://spring.io/guides/gs/spring-boot[Spring Boot] application built using https://spring.io/guides/gs/maven/[Maven].
 You can build a jar file and run it from the command line: